mbivert/acme-tools/README.md

     	-m will force the use of a Makefile by going up to / from current buffer's directory, until a Makefile is found.

+    	As a convenience, the $ARGS environment variable is feed to the program called to execute/compile the target.
+By comparison, the [args] are forwarded to the executed/compiled target.
+This allows specifying ad-hoc options.

     EXAMPLES
     	1. By default, on a buffer pointing to a Makefile, 'Run tests' will:
     		- Put all buffers